alco/objc.string/README.md

 NSString *aStr =
     [[[[[testStr trim] replace:@"plum" with:@"donut"] capitalize] replace:@" " with:@", "] append:@"."];

-// One new string is allocated.
-This is more efficient.
+// This is more efficient.
 NSString *anotherStr = [testStr chain];
-[[[testStr trim] replace:@"plum" with:@"donut"] capitalize];
+anotherStr = [[[testStr trim] replace:@"plum" with:@"donut"] capitalize];
-// Return values can be ignored while chaining.
-Each method simply returns a
-// pointer to the same input string.
-[testStr replace:@" " with:@", "];
+anotherStr = [anotherStr replace:@" " with:@", "];
-[testStr append:@"."];
+anotherStr = [anotherStr append:@"."];
-[testStr unchain];
+[anotherStr unchain];

 // Same as the previous one, but automatically calls `unchain` behind the scenes.
 // This is the recommended way to combine multiple string operations.
 NSString *yetAnotherStr = [testStr chain:^(NSString *str) {
-    [[[[[str trim] replace:@"plum" with:@"donut"] capitalize] replace:@" " with:@", "]append:@"."];
+    [[[[[str trim] replace:@"plum" with:@"donut"] capitalize] replace:@" " with:@", "] append:@"."];
 }];

-// If you already have an instance of NSMutableString, you can avoid allocations altogether.
+// If you already have an instance of NSMutableString, you can avoid the initial allocation altogether.
+// Note that in this case mstr should be autoreleased prior to being passed to the chain_fast method.
+// Read the explanation below for more details.
 NSMutableString *mstr = ...;
 [mstr chain_fast:^(NSMutableString *str) {
     ...
 }];
 ```

-Another nice feature of **objc.string** is that it provides support for multiple workflows.
-The basic functionality is implemented as a set of functions in the _str_funs.m_ file.
-Categories are also provided for `NSString` and `NSMutableString`.
-If you like the category approach, add the _objc.string_ directory to your project and include the _NSString+ObjCStringAdditions.h_ file where you want to use it.
-If you're not a fan of categories, add only _str_funs.h_ and _str_funs.m_ to your project and use plain functions.
+A few things to remember:

+* While modifying a string "in place" is often more efficient than creating a new one, it is not always the case.
+As a consequence, you should never discard the return value of any of the functions in the present library.
+Failing to do so might cause unexpected results.
+A scrupulous reader may have noticed that the return value of `[anotherStr unchain]` in the code above is discarded.
+The `unchain` method is the only exception to this rule, i.e. it is guaranteed to return a pointer to the same string it receives as input.

+* The `chain` method returns an autoreleased string which should not be explicitly retained or released until it is `unchain`ed.
+If one of the functions decides to discard the input string and return a new one, it would cause a memory leak in the case when the input string has been retained by the caller.
+In other words, please don't let a chained string escape the scope it was defined in.
+This means that for each call to `chain` (or `chain_fast`) there should be a corresponding call to `unchain` in the same function scope.
+When using `chain:` and `chain_fast:` with a block argument, this invariant is kept for you automatically, so you don't need to call `unchain` yourself.

 ## Documentation ##